Needless Obstacles

 (To my mind, BTW, some of that evidence is actually decisive, regardless of any other considerations; for example, the evidence for the resurrection of Jesus Christ.
 As I said to start with, God has provided us with more than enough evidence to intellectually justify belief.
 Countless people of unsurpassed intellect and knowledge have become Christians, of course.)

 One step toward your becoming open to the possibility of Christ's reality could be for you to listen to a few of the videos on Exatheist Friend or visit a couple of the recommended websites.
 And/or you could read the accounts of Jesus’s life and teachings in the New Testament (I recommend starting with the book of Mark).
-As explained in some of the videos, the accounts were all written during the lifetimes of eyewitnesses, whose testimony is given in those writings.
+As explained in more than one of the videos, the accounts were all written during the lifetimes of eyewitnesses, whose testimony is the basis of the accounts.

 I sincerely hope you'll take a step such as one of these.
 You – along with each other individual who visits Exatheist Friend – are the reason I created this site.
 If it helps just one of you to come to know Christ, creating it will have been more than worthwhile.